Last update: July 1, 2021

 Are you allowed to travel to Spain from an EU Member state?

-New restrictions apply in the , where the Costa Blanca is located.
+The latest changes in the restrictions in the , where the Costa Blanca is located, imply the following.

 3. Recreational outdoor activities are permitted

-Sport clubs and indoor sport facilities are closed.
+Sport clubs and indoor sport facilities are open.

-Every week we speak with many people who already own a property on the Costa Blanca or are currently looking for one.
+Since the beginning of the COVID-19 crisis we have spoken with many clients and investors.
+Every day we speak with many people who already own a property on the Costa Blanca or are currently looking for one.

 We notice there are still a lot of questions about who can and who cannot travel to Spain at the moment.